tomerhanochi/website/content/blog/a-tale-of-container-uids.md

 [root@fedora ~]$ ls -l /tmp/x
 -rw-r--r-- 1 100999 100999 0 Jan 31 23:45 /tmp/x
 ```
-Huh, that's not what we were expecting.
+Huh, that's not what I was expecting.
 Shouldn't it have been 101000?

 Let's take a look at <mark>/proc/\<pid\>/uid_map</mark>:
 ```shell